 If you’re a fee-paying student you can apply for a government loan to help pay for your tuition fees.
 FEE-HELP is only available to Australian nationals.

 What is FEE-HELP?

 FEE-HELP is a loan that helps eligible students pay their tuition fees, by deferring payment.
 Instead of paying up front, you repay your loan through the tax system when you start work and your income reaches a certain level.

 University fee help enables more students to enrol on a career-focused undergraduate or postgraduate degree.
 It also offers financial peace of mind while you focus on your studies.

 Who can apply for FEE-HELP?

-- are Australian citizens or holders of Australian permanent humanitarian visas (who meet eligibility requirements)
+- be an Australian citizen or a holder of an Australian permanent humanitarian visa (who meet eligibility requirements)

-- are enrolled in fee-paying postgraduate non-research courses
+- be enrolled in a fee-paying postgraduate non-research course

 - meet the Tax File Number (TFN) requirements

-- You can find out more about FEE-HELP, including eligibility requirements, here: http://www.goingtouni.gov.au/.
+You can find out more about FEE-HELP, including fee help eligibility, by visiting Studyassist.gov.au.